lkesteloot/unsong/unsong.md

 His one-year old daughter Sohu was curled up at his feet, grasping her Bible, trying to memorize the thing.
 She was up to the Song of Songs already, more than halfway done.
 He approved of this.
 It kept her quiet.

 “I just wanted to spend some time with you,” he told Robin.
 “Get to, uh, know you better.
-Since we’re…getting married, and all.”
+Since we’re... getting married, and all.”

 She was in a light blue dress.
 It was, he noticed, the color of a robin’s egg.
 He wondered if that was intentional.
 Was it okay to ask if that was intentional?